 Ralph Blumenau (2001)

-A photograph from the phenomenal world, for by definition, there is no other sort.
-Kant’s proposal is that our minds (part of which are Blumenau’s ‘tools of understanding’ ) create a bust from bronze, and all we ever see is the bust, in which case we know nothing of the copper and tin, except that it must have existed.
+A photograph from the phenomenal world.
+There is no other sort.
+Kant’s proposal is that the way our minds work (what Blumenau is calling ‘ tools A contemporary take on the way our minds do this work is given by Jeffrey Gray. of understanding’) is like the production of that bronze bust; all we ever see is the bust, we see nothing directly of the copper and tin, although we may assert their prior existence.
 We see the bust and know that it is a combination of the sculptor’s art and the material bronze.
-Similarly our minds (like a sculptor) create, from what sensations bring to us (the bronze), the phenomenal world (the bust).
-Noumenon designates that which is not part of the phenomenal world, it lies, by definition, beyond the boundary of any possible human conception.
+Similarly our minds (like a sculptor) create; and they do so from what sensations bring to them (the bronze), so producing the phenomenal world (the bust).
+Noumenon designates that which is not part A page which asks if the religious concept of the ineffable comes close to this concept of Kant's. of the phenomenal world, it lies, by definition, beyond the boundary The liminal is a concept used to describe that which is standing on the cusp of becoming known. of any possible human conception.
 So this is a page on a central Kantian concept about which nothing can rightly be said!